 Base = declarative_base()

-1. Create the model for the database table "Messages"
+1. Create a model for the database table "Messages"

 class Message(Base):